- Plastic tumbler media for aluminum and brass parts

 2. What Types of Deburring Media Are There?

 There are several types of deburring media.
 The common ones are:

-Plastic Media – this is best suited for smoothing, burnishing, polishing, precision deburring and general-purpose metal deburring.
+Plastic Media – This is best suited for smoothing, burnishing, polishing, precision deburring, and general-purpose metal deburring.

 Steel media is cost-effective and it saves a lot of time.
-This media is available in a variety of sizes, alloy and shapes (balls, Balcones, oval balls, and diagonals) to meet several needs.
+This media is available in a variety of sizes, alloys, and shapes (balls, Balcones, oval balls, and diagonals) to meet several needs.
 Due to its cleanliness and its minimum rate of attrition, steel media is best suited for light deburring applications.

 For metal parts finishing and surface oil removal, corn cob is well suited for this application because of its absorptive nature.
-Organic media are natural, biodegradable, eco-friendly and durable.
+Organic media are natural, biodegradable, eco-friendly, and durable.

-3. How Is The Deburring Media Utilized?
+3. How Is the Deburring Media Utilized?

 4. How Long Does Deburring Media Last?

 The rate at which a deburring media wears out is mostly a function of the size and aggressiveness of the media.
 However, in most cases, the media degenerates slowly.
 A general rule of thumb is that the loss percentage of a certain media is 0.5% every 60 minutes of operation.

 The wearing of deburring media increases the efficiency of the deburring process.
 However, the media must be replaced when lodgments begin to occur due to a massive reduction in size.